 Canada's first lifestyle centre opened, at PARK ROYAL SOUTH, in September and October of 2004.
 THE VILLAGE AT PARK ROYAL cost 30 million dollars and housed thirty-four stores and services.
 Some of the original inline tenants were Old Navy, The Urban Tea Merchant, Oliver Barret, Urban Barn and Lululemon Athletica.

-The PARK ROYAL SOUTH mall was given a major makeover during the 2010s.
-Renovations were done inside and out, with several toney tenants joining the directory.
-In this sweeping view, we see the remodeled mall, Lion's Gate Bridge and central city of Vancouver.
+PARK ROYAL SOUTH was given a major makeover during the 2010s.
+Renovations were done inside and out, with several tony tenants joining the directory.

 Photo from https://www.tourismvancouver.com